 - It is used to treat heartburn and upset stomach.

-- If you have any of these health problems: Bleeding problems; ulcers; or black, tarry, or bloody stools.
+- If your child has any of these health problems: Bleeding problems; ulcers; or black, tarry, or bloody stools.

 - If your child or teenager has or is getting better from flu signs, chickenpox, or other viral infections.
 The risk of a very bad problem called Reye’s syndrome may be raised.
 Do not give this drug to a child or teenager who has or is getting better from a viral infection.